Tecno Camon 19 Pro price in Pakistan & specifications

 The new Tecno Camon 19 Pro will have a 6.8-inch screen with a resolution of 1080 x 2460.

-The device will be powered by a 5000 mAh Li-Po battery that can’t be removed and will work with 33 W fast charging.
+The device will be powered by a 5000 mAh Li-Po battery and will work with 33 W fast charging.

 The Tecno Camon 19 Pro price in Pakistan is Rs.
 49,999/-